 Do you need advanced communication skills in English?
 Once you’re using English at work, you no longer need much of the basic English instruction on the Internet.
 (You also won't need half the pages on EnglishHints!)

 Instead, your English needs have grown more individualized.
 They're based on your particular situation and knowledge gaps.
-Focus on resources or help to meet your current, specific needs rather than one-size-fits-all lessons.
+Focus on resources to help to meet your current, specific needs rather than one-size-fits-all lessons.

 I’ve been working on personalized, advanced lessons for several years.

-If you are interested in working with me directly, see the last half of Develop your English Speaking Skills for information on my one-on-one and group coaching programs.
+If you are interested in working with me directly (especially if your focus is on speaking skills), see the last half of Develop your English Speaking Skills for information on my one-on-one and group coaching programs.

 On this page I’d like to direct you to some of my pages that may help, and to other resources my students have found useful.